Bristol Homeopathic Hospital

-Bristol Homeopathic Hospital was a hospital in the city of Bristol in south-west England, specialising in homeopathic treatments.
+Bristol Homeopathic Hospital was a hospital in the city of Bristol in southwest England, specialising in homeopathic treatments.
 The Hampton House building, designed by George Oatley, is a Grade II listed building.
 Hampton House is now being used as the student health service for Bristol University, offering a range of services to the students of the university.

 History

 The hospital was founded as a dispensary in 1832 and became a hospital in 1852.

 From 1925, the hospital was based in its own building, Hampton House, in the Cotham area of Bristol.
 It joined the National Health Service in 1948.
 On 7 January 2013, the hospital moved operations from Cotham to the South Bristol Community Hospital.
 In-patient services had been provided at Hampton House until 1986, when they were moved to the Bristol Eye Hospital, with out-patients continuing at Hampton House.